Rene-Sackers/Focus-Battlefield-4/readme.md

 ## P.S.

 Pin it to your taskbar if you play frequently.
 Just click the icon, and it switches to BF4.

+If anyone can create a nice .ico for it, please submit a pull request.
+I'm not gonna bother ;)